NahidDesigner/v-pop/setup/COMPLETE-DEPLOYMENT-GUIDE.md

 ```

 **Expected Result:**
-- You should see your email with role `admin`
+- You should see your email with role `admin` in the results

+**All done through the SQL Editor in your browser!**

 ### 11.4 Test Admin Access